cvanlaw/chrisvanlaw.com/src/resume.md

     <span class="job-date">October 2023 - Present</span>
   </div>

-- Led zero-to-one infrastructure standup for a new prediction markets product — provisioned isolated AWS accounts, EKS clusters, and a PrivateLink architecture for private cross-platform API connectivity; delivered ahead of schedule
+- Led zero-to-one infrastructure standup for a new prediction markets product, provisioning isolated AWS accounts, EKS clusters, and a PrivateLink architecture for private cross-platform API connectivity; delivered ahead of schedule
-- Built AI-powered capabilities into an internal platform tool using AWS Bedrock and the Strands Agent SDK — automated Terraform PR review, intelligent support routing, and full observability of AI systems; advanced to semi-finals at AWS re:Invent
+- Built AI-powered capabilities into an internal platform tool using AWS Bedrock and the Strands Agent SDK, including automated Terraform PR review, intelligent support routing, and full observability of AI systems; advanced to semi-finals at AWS re:Invent
-- Serving as lead IC on an ongoing FinOps showback initiative — built automated cost transparency reporting that surfaces AWS and Datadog spend trends to engineering teams weekly, establishing a foundation for cost ownership across the organization
+- Lead IC on an ongoing FinOps showback initiative; built automated cost transparency reporting that surfaces AWS and Datadog spend trends to engineering teams weekly, establishing a foundation for cost ownership across the organization
-- Stabilized Kubernetes cluster operations during peak traffic windows by diagnosing Karpenter node consolidation as the root cause of instability and implementing disruption budgets — improving reliability without sacrificing cost efficiency
+- Stabilized Kubernetes cluster operations during peak traffic windows by diagnosing Karpenter node consolidation as the root cause of instability and implementing disruption budgets, improving reliability without sacrificing cost efficiency
-- Designed and executed a phased ingress infrastructure migration with gradual traffic shifting and safe rollback — reducing error rates, cutting running costs, and unlocking new routing capabilities for service teams
+- Designed and executed a phased ingress infrastructure migration with gradual traffic shifting and safe rollback, reducing error rates, cutting running costs, and unlocking new routing capabilities for service teams
 - Managed AWS account security primitives across 100+ accounts using IaC-driven Service Control Policies; led a compliance-driven data pipeline rewrite from Python to Go, cutting memory usage from gigabytes to under 100MB
 </div>